-Decision analytic modelling uses mathematical relationships to define a series of consequences that derive from a set of options (17).
-Although it shares a common theoretical foundation with statistic models and has a close association with Bayesian statistics (18), the key feature of decision analytic modelling accounts for the variability and uncertainty in all possible decisions.
+Decision analytic modelling uses mathematical relationships to define a series of consequences that derive from a set of options [17].
+Although it shares a common theoretical foundation with statistic models and has a close association with Bayesian statistics [18], the key feature of decision analytic modelling accounts for the variability and uncertainty in all possible decisions.
 Moreover, it combines evidence from other studies like clinical, cost and health related quality of life data as utility values and compares the cost and consequences of alternative options.
 This generates a framework to reflect on the key differences of possible end points from all the alternative options in terms of cost and effects.
 Thus it is a powerful tool for public health policy and clinical intervention assessment.

-Even though the methods of decision analysis have been applied to medicine for over 40 years, their rather modest impact on real-world decision making (19) has only recently been on the rise.
+Even though the methods of decision analysis have been applied to medicine for over 40 years, their rather modest impact on real-world decision making [19] has only recently been on the rise.
 To illuminate decision analytic models, we introduce the most commonly used types of models: decision trees, Markov model, microsimulation, discrete event simulation and system dynamic model, illustrating how decision analytical models perform in the context of liver transplantation.

 Decision Trees

-A decision tree model is recognized as the simplest structural decision analytical model and represents both the clinical decision procedure as well as consequential results in aggregate level (15, 20).
+A decision tree model is recognized as the simplest structural decision analytical model and represents both the clinical decision procedure as well as consequential results in aggregate level [15, 20].
 All clinical outcomes of patient in a decision tree model are visualized as a series of decision nodes and follow pathways with probabilities for each respective branch.

-An example is given by Kantola et al (21) in Figure 1.
+An example is given by Kantola et al [21] in Figure 1.
 This study was designed to determine cost-utility of molecular adsorbent recirculating system (MARS) treatment in acute liver failure (ALF).
 The square node at the start of the tree represents the decision between alternative treatment strategies.
 The circular chance node shows the possible alternative events for a patient.
 Pathways (the “branches”) following each node represent a series of alternative events which are mutually exclusive.
 Probabilities show the likelihood of certain events, multiplying along the nodes and branches to estimate the overall probability of reaching the distinct outcome.
 Probabilities for all events assessed sum up to a total of one.

 Following these branches and nodes, a total cost can be derived for the distinct combination of therapy options and be compared to the potential benefit such as Quality Adjusted Life Years (QALYs) in this case.
 Still, interpretation needs to account for clinical reason and include a careful discussion when assessing the most beneficial choice for the combination of therapies.

-Figure 1.
-Decision tree for determine the short-term cost-utility of treatment in acute liver failure.
-Choice between strategies (decision node), occurrence of chance events (chance node).
-Kantola et al (21).

 Simplicity and transparency of decision trees are their main advantages and may illustrate which possible set of options may be most promising.
-However, decision tree models can be very complex when used to model complicated long-term prognoses (18).
+However, decision tree models can be very complex when used to model complicated long-term prognoses [18].
 In other words, when they are used to model a chronic disease, decision trees can get complex with numerous lengthy pathways representing recurring events, which is very time consuming to analyses and communication.

 Markov Models